 Tell me more: As well as two-hour Morning tours on Tuesdays, Thursdays, Fridays and Saturdays, there are also breakfast tours and market lunch tours.
 See Adelaide Central Market website for more information.

 Join a tasty tour to experience the best of the Adelaide Central Market.

 Yella Umbrella Walking Tours, Adelaide

-You might not know that the South Australian capital is called Adelaide because the English king, William IV, wanted the city to be called after his wife, Adelaide of Saxe-Meiningen.
-Otherwise it would have been called Wellington, which was the name preferred by Edward Gibbon Wakefield, the man who influenced the planning and building of the city.
+You might not know that Adelaide got its name because the English king, William IV, wanted the city to be called after his wife, Adelaide of Saxe-Meiningen.
+Otherwise it would have been called Wellington - the name preferred by Edward Gibbon Wakefield who influenced the planning and building of the city.

-This is just one of the facts that come out of the mouth of Bob Brady, the owner of Yella Umbrella Walking Tours.
-He’s the one that walks around Adelaide with a yellow umbrella sticking out of his backpack.
-“I thought about having a red umbrella for people to follow at first, but there are lots of those around, so I chose a yellow umbrella and a mate said I’d be known as ‘the fella with the yella umbrella’ and there it was,” Bob says.
+This is just one of the facts Bob Brady shares on his Yella Umbrella Walking Tours of Adelaide.
+“I thought about having a red umbrella for people to follow but there are lots of those around, so I chose yellow.
+A mate said I’d be known as ‘the fella with the yella umbrella’ and there it was,” Bob says.